-- For a linear approximation, set eosType to LINEAR), and you will need to specify the thermal and haline expansion coefficients, represented by the variables tAlpha (in K-1) and sBeta (in (g/kg)-1).
+- For a linear approximation, set eosType to LINEAR), and you will need to specify the thermal and haline expansion coefficients, represented by the variables tAlpha (in K^{-1}) and sBeta (in $(g/kg)^{-1}$).
 Because the model equations are written in terms of perturbations, a reference thermodynamic state needs to be specified.
+This is done through the 1-D arrays tRef and sRef. tRef specifies the reference potential temperature profile (in ${}^{\circ}C$ for the ocean and K for the atmosphere) starting from the level k=1.
+Similarly, sRef specifies the reference salinity profile (in g/kg) for the atmosphere. - MITgcm offers several approximations to the full (oceanic) non-linear equation of state that can be selected as eosType:

+'POLYNOMIAL':

-This is done through the 1-D arrays tRef and sRef. tRef specifies the reference potential temperature profile (in °C for the ocean and K for the atmosphere) starting from the level k=1.
-Similarly, sRef specifies the reference salinity profile (in g/kg) for the ocean or the reference specific humidity profile (in g/kg) for the atmosphere. - MITgcm offers several approximations to the full (oceanic) non-linear equation of state that can be selected as eosType: - 'POLYNOMIAL': This approximation is based on the Knudsen formula (see Bryan and Cox 1972 [BC72]).
-For this option you need to generate a file of polynomial coefficients called POLY3.
-COEFFS.
-To do this, use the program utils/knudsen2/knudsen2.f under the model tree (a Makefile is available in the same directory; you will need to edit the number and the values of the vertical levels in knudsen2.f so that they match those of your configuration). - 'UNESCO': The UNESCO equation of state formula (IES80) of Fofonoff and Millard (1983) [FRM83].
-This equation of state assumes in-situ temperature, which is not a model variable; its use is therefore discouraged. - 'JMD952': A modified UNESCO formula by Jackett and McDougall (1995) [JM95], which uses the model variable potential temperature as input.
-The 'Z' indicates that this equation of state uses a horizontally and temporally constant pressure $p_0 = -g\rho_0 z$. - 'JMD95P': A modified UNESCO formula by Jackett and McDougall (1995) [JM95], which uses the model variable potential temperature as input.
-The 'P' indicates that this equation of state uses the actual hydrostatic pressure of the last time step.
-Lagging the pressure in this way requires an additional pickup file for restarts.
+This approximation is based on the Knudsen formula (see Bryan and Cox 1972 [BC72]).
+For this option you need to generate a file of polynomial coefficients called POLY3.COEFFS.
+To do this, use the program utils/knudsen2/knudsen2.f under the model tree (a Makefile is available in the same directory; you will need to edit the number and the values of the vertical levels in knudsen2.f so that they match those of your configuration).

+'UNESCO':

+The UNESCO equation of state formula (IES80) of Fofonoff and Millard (1983) [FRM83].
+This equation of state assumes in-situ temperature, which is not a model variable; its use is therefore discouraged.